 1953 - 2008

-Reger Smith, a multi-talented artist in music, photography, and graphic design, served the Seventh-day Adventist church with distinction for 27 years.
-He was a talented singer, pianist, and conductor as well as an accomplished composer and arranger.
+Reger Smith, a multi-talented musician, photographer, and graphic designer, served the Seventh-day Adventist church with distinction for 27 years.
+He was an accomplished singer, pianist, and conductor as well as a gifted songwriter and arranger.

-Reger was born in Berrien Springs, Michigan, the second of four children born to Reger and Katherine Baker Smith.
-His father, a 1949 graduate of Emmanuel Missionary College, now Andrews University, returned to teach in and chair the new social work program at his alma mater in 1967, when son Reger was thirteen.
+Reger was born in Berrien Springs, Michigan, on September 3, 1953, the second of four children of Reger Cutting and Katherine Baker Smith.
+His father, a 1949 graduate of Emmanuel Missionary College, now Andrews University, returned to teach in and start a social work program at his alma mater in 1967, when Reger was thirteen.
 Katherine, who had started study at EMC in 1949, graduated the year Reger finished high school.

 Reger, Jr., completed a B.S. degree at AU in 1976 and married Delores Irvin, also a 1976 graduate, in September of that year.
 They would have two children, Reger III (Ross) and Ruth Katherine (Katie).

 The Smiths first lived in Battle Creek, Michigan, before moving to the Washington, D.C., area, where Reger held a public relations position at Hadley Memorial hospital, at that time an Adventist institution.
 He then served in similar positions at two other hospitals in the Adventist Health system.

 Beginning in 1998, he worked at the Review and Herald Publishing Association until 2001, when he accepted a position as Associate Communication Director for Public Relations for the General Conference.
 He was reelected to that position in 2005.